2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 Students are responsible for their transportation to and from their choice of work placements.

-What you need to know:
+What students need to know:

 The emphasis of this course is on the business aspect of information processing.

-Using MS Office, the students will learn an integrated program (word processor, spreadsheets and data bases) to enhance production work.
+Using MS Office, the students will learn an integrated program (word processor, spreadsheets, and databases) to enhance production work.

 Students will continue to review and develop proper keyboarding skills.

-What you need to know:
+What students need to know:

-This is a two credit class in which students will explore diversity in the workplace, workplace ethics, and research and explore workplace earnings.
+This is a two-credit class in which students will explore diversity in the workplace, workplace ethics, and research and explore workplace earnings.

 Students will review workplace rights and responsibilities and information regarding fair and cooperative workplace practices.

-Students will complete two 4-5-week volunteer work placements which will provide an opportunity to gain workplace experience, explore post grad pathways and possibly gain some apprenticeship hours.
+Students will complete two 4-5-week volunteer work placements, which will provide an opportunity to gain workplace experience, explore post grad pathways, and possibly gain some apprenticeship hours.

 These experiences are usually scheduled from 1-4 PM with some flexibility based on the business and the student’s schedules.